DigitalShooting/DSC-Gateway/README.md

 ## Caching
 We cache `setData` and `setConfig` calls from DSC -> Gateway, to serve it to new clients without `setLine` enabled.

+## Teams
+DSC-Gateway checks for each `setData` it recevice if `verein` and `manschaft` is set in the user object.
+If so, we calculate the sum (and some metadata) for each team, by adding automatically grouping them by the combination of `verein` and `manschaft`.

 ## Licence